robm26/tester/setup/README.md

 ## tester setup

-The two main components, Jobs and App, may be installed in separate locations.
+The two main components, Jobs and App, should be installed to separate locations.
 Running Jobs from an EC2 host, Cloudshell or Cloud9 session is recommended.
 You can also run jobs directly from your laptop, however the latency measurements would include a significant delay for the request to make it across the Internet to the AWS resource.

 1. Within Cloudshell, clone this repository: